 Any of these pricing options will save you an average of between $50 and $60 per month over using cable.

-A plus of using Amazon Video Prime is that you don’t have to have a streaming device to watch videos or TV.
+A plus of using Amazon Prime Video is that you don’t have to have a streaming device to watch videos or TV.
 You just need to set up an Amazon account and have a device that is connected to the internet.

 Another way to watch TV without cable is to sign up for Netflix.
-The lowest price plan starts at only $7.99 per month.
+The lowest priced plan starts at only $7.99 per month.
 You can watch on just about any device from anywhere, but only on one at a time unless you upgrade to another plan.

 The next level of Netflix is only $10.99 per month which is a much lower price jump than with Hulu.
 It allows you to watch on two devices simultaneously and in high definition.
 You can also add additional users so each person has their own queue of shows and watch history.
 This is helpful if you have a roommate or if other family members watch Netflix and enjoy different shows.

-There is also a premium option for $13.99 per month that has ultra high definition available and allows viewing on four devices.
+There is also a premium option for $13.99 per month that has ultra high definition available, and allows viewing on four devices.

 One of the drawbacks of using Netflix is that you won’t be able to get local news or sports programs.
 Nevertheless, when you compare the price of Netflix to cable, you come out ahead by around $50 to $60 per month.

-Many devices have a connection on them for Netflix which eliminates the need for a streaming device.
+Many devices have a connection for Netflix on them, which eliminates the need for a streaming device.
 If yours doesn’t, however, you can choose from Apple TV, Chromecast, Amazon Fire TV Stick, Roku, PlayStation 4, and more.

 5. CBS All Access

 CBS All Access is a streaming service for just $5.99 each month.
 You can watch your favorite shows with limited commercials.
-Or, you can get commercial free streaming for $9.99 per month.
+Or, you can get commercial-free streaming for $9.99 per month.

-Choosing the higher priced commercial free streaming will still easily save you $50 to $60 per month, if not more.
+Choosing the higher priced commercial free-streaming will still easily save you $50 to $60 per month, if not more.
 You can watch over multiple electronic devices, such as your laptop, tablet or phone.

 But there are drawbacks.
-Not all live access TV is available in every city or town.
+Not all live-access TV is available in every city or town.
 In addition, some programs are not available for viewing by cell phone.